bjesuiter/macos-file-summoner/README.md

 # Changelog

+## v.1.2.1

+- Fixes issue on MacOS Sequoia (15.0) where the App would output garbage text before the filename in the new file dialog.
+  => split filename at "Legacy" to fix garbage output from osa script

 ## v1.2.0

 - Completely signed and notarized app, which will run without security issues on your mac! \*️